DCRM(C) is available online as a free PDF and on LC Cataloger’s Desktop.

 Descriptive cataloging of early and rare cartographic materials in libraries and other institutions currently relies on chapter 3 of Anglo-American Cataloguing Rules, Second Edition (AACR2) and Cartographic Materials: A Manual of Interpretation for AACR2, Second Edition (CM), prepared by the Anglo-American Cataloguing Committee for Cartographic Materials and edited by Elizabeth U. Mangan.
 CM is a comprehensive, general work that includes suggestions for the treatment of early and rare materials, much of it drawn from Descriptive Cataloging of Rare Books (DCRB), which has now been superseded by DCRM(B).

 With an increased focus on the security of rare cartographic materials, there is a need for a stand alone set of rules that covers the treatment of atlases, maps, and globes, both printed and manuscript, including the analysis of cartographic works in books or other resources, and can be used by any institution that houses these materials.
 The creation of a standard will eliminate the need for each institution to develop extensive local practices for the treatment of rare cartographic works, and will make it possible for institutions with smaller collections to benefit from both the sophisticated tradition of rare materials cataloging and the awareness of the cartographic community of the particular qualities of our materials.

 - Randal S. Brandt, Principal Cataloger, The Bancroft Library, University of California, Berkeley

-- Laurence S. Creider, Special Collections Librarian, New Mexico State University
+- Laurence S. Creider, Head, Archives and Special Collections Dept., New Mexico State University

 - Todd Fell, Catalog Librarian, Beinecke Rare Book & Manuscript Library, Yale University

 - Nancy Kandoian, Map Cataloger, New York Public Library